Heart of Florida United Way Receives Grant from Bob Woodruff Foundation to Assist Military Veterans in Tri-County Area Impacted by COVID-19

 “We recognized early on that our veterans and their families were going to be facing a slew of urgent and long-term challenges due to COVID-19.
 Our original research paper helped us quickly pivot and push support where it is needed most,” said Anne Marie Dougherty, Chief Executive Officer of the Bob Woodruff Foundation.
 “Now more than ever, we need to step up for those who have selflessly served.
 We’re so proud to work with organizations – like Heart of Florida United Way – across the country who are changing lives with this funding.”

-- And the veteran (and family) must live in Orlando or Orange, Osceola or Seminole counties.
+The Veteran (and family) must also live within the City of Orlando or Orange, Osceola, or Seminole counties.

 Veterans can apply here: https://www.surveymonkey.com/r/HFUWvet.

 - Veterans must provide a DD214

 - A letter from employer about employment status